MaTriXy/player.js-preact/README.md

 You can use most of the standard React properties for media elements, but the event object might not be a native object depending on the driver being used.

-If using as standalone JavaScript, note that you will need to use React-style casing for event names.
-They are detailed below under Events.

 ### Props

 #### `playlist = [PlaylistObject]` (required)